Last Updated on February 10, 2023 by Matt

 - the brakes are often at the front, and leaning back prevents the rear wheel from going airborne and the scooter from tipping over entirely

 The same principles apply to riding downhill.
-You will probably (I hope) not accelerate when going downhill, and you will likely brake a bit.
+You will probably (I hope) not accelerate when going downhill, and you will likely break a bit.
 Leaning back slows you down, and also prevents tipping over, which is much easier when going downhill.

-But as you gain more experience, you will feel more confident and realize that you don’t actually need to use that much force.
-You can’t really ride with a very loose grip as that makes you lose too much control, but you will learn how to lighten up a bit.
+But as you gain more experience, you will feel more confident and realize that you don’t need to use that much force.
+You can’t ride with a very loose grip as that makes you lose too much control, but you will learn how to lighten up a bit.

 Never let go of the handle while riding though, that is a big mistake that will result in you on the floor.